preema22/FlickrSearch/README.md

 Tests for _PhotosViewModel_ validations

 ### PhotoViewModelTests
-Tests for _PhotosViewModel_ validations
+Tests for _PhotoViewModel_ validations

 ### HistoryViewModelTests
-Tests for _PhotosViewModel_ validations
+Tests for _HistoryViewModel_ validations